 The industry standard for rating security is the Qualys SSL Labs Server Test.
 With NGINX Plus’ security features, Alkami’s customers earn an “A+” – the highest possible score on the test – for their online banking sites, which validates that Alkami offers the best level of security to its customers.

-Specifically, NGINX Plus enables Alkami to easily leverage TLS 1.2, the latest and most secure approved version of the TLS protocol.
+Specifically, NGINX Plus enabled Alkami to easily leverage TLS 1.2, the then latest and most secure approved version of the TLS protocol.
+[NGINX Plus R17 and later support TLS 1.3 as well.]
 In addition, with NGINX Plus Alkami can control the SSL/TLS cipher preference order, staying on top of rapidly evolving security trends and ensuring the strongest cipher is always selected.

 “We wanted to be using the solution that was most relevant for security best practices today, and have full control to advance as better security approaches are established.
 NGINX Plus gives us the flexibility and configurability to reorder ciphers and to achieve the highest level of security,” explains McElroy.